darioalessandro/Theater/README.md

 Writing async, resilient and responsive applications is too hard.

-In the case of iOS because we've been using the wrong abstraction level: NSOperationQueues, dispatch_semaphore_create, dispatch_semaphore_wait and other low level GCD functions and structures.
+In the case of iOS, is because we've been using the wrong abstraction level: NSOperationQueues, dispatch_semaphore_create, dispatch_semaphore_wait and other low level GCD functions and structures.

 Using the Actor Model, we raise the abstraction level and provide a better platform to build correct concurrent and scalable applications.